NickTomlin/playwright-assets/README.md

 > [!WARNING]
 > This is in a prototype / proof-of-concept stage 🐱

-playwright-assets
+🤖 playwright-assets
 ===

-A utility to monitor asset size in dynamic applications
+A utility to monitor asset size in dynamic applications using [playwright](https://playwright.dev/)

 # Usage